department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/notifications-v2/README.md

 ## Overview

-[The on-site notification MVP](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization/onsite-notifications/mvp#readme) launched in October 2022.
+[The onsite notification MVP](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization/onsite-notifications/mvp#readme) launched in October 2022.
 This functionality does the following:

 - Integrates VA.gov and VANotify, so that VANotify can tell VA.gov when to show an on-site alert to a user.
 - Elevates a single, action-oriented alert on My VA for when a user has had a new debt added to their account.
 Users can click for more information or dismiss the alert.